castai/docs/docs/getting-started/external-cluster/gke/gke.md

 ## Connect cluster

-To connect your cluster, [log into the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to **Connect cluster** window, [**GKE**](https://console.cast.ai/external-clusters/new#gke) tab.
-Follow the instructions in order to provide the required details.

-Once all details about your cluster are in place, the generation of the onboarding script will be completed.
-Copy the script and run it your terminal or cloud shell.
+To connect your cluster, [log in to the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to **Connect cluster** window, [**GKE**](https://console.cast.ai/external-clusters/new#gke) tab.
+Copy the pre-generated script and run it inside your terminal or cloud shell.
 Make sure that kubectl is installed and can access your cluster.

 ![img.png](../../screenshots/connect-gke-1.png)